 Equation (2) is estimated by maximum likelihood.
-Table 2 reports the random-effects estimators of the parameters.25 The uncertainty measure, based on the Gini index as described in Section 2, is statistically significant at conventional levels in all the estimated models, which rejects the missing-at-random hypothesis.
-As expected, the effect on response from the number of days to reply is statistically significant and positive in the some estimated models.
+Table 2 reports the randomeffects estimators of the parameters.25 The uncertainty measure, based on the Gini index as described in Section 2, is statistically significant at conventional levels in all the estimated models, rejecting the missing-at-random assumption.
+As expected, the effect on response from the number of days to reply is statistically significant and positive in the majority of the estimated models.
 Finally, there are substantial seasonal effects on response, with lower response to Q3 surveys.

 The results are qualitatively the same when dynamics in the response dummy are allowed.26 In particular, when the response dummy in the previous survey round is included in the model, following Wooldridge (2005), the effect of aggregate uncertainty on the probability of response is still negative and statistically significant in all estimated models.
-The only difference in the results is that the number of days to reply loses its statistical significance for inflation forecasts two years ahead.
+The only difference in the results is submit forecasts for some forecast horizons than for others, because, for instance, she may not trust equally all the models she used to compute her forecasts.